Saddle: History and development

 There is evidence, though disputed, that humans first began riding the horse not long after domestication, possibly as early as 4000 BC.
-The earliest saddle known thus far was discovered inside a woman's tomb in the Turpan basin, in what is now Xinjiang, China, dating to between 727–396 BC.
+The earliest saddle known thus far was discovered inside a woman's tomb in the Turpan basin, in what is now Xinjiang, China, dating to 727–396 BC.
 The saddle is made of cushioned cow hide, and shows signs of usage and repair.
 The tomb is associated with the Subeixi Culture, which is associated with the Jushi Kingdom described in later Chinese sources.
 The Subeixi people had contact with Scythians, and share a similar material culture with the Pazyryk culture, where later saddles were found.

 Eurasian and Northern Asian nomads on the Mongolian plateau developed an early form of saddle with a rudimentary frame, which included two parallel leather cushions, with girth attached to them, a pommel and cantle with detachable bone/horn/hardened leather facings, leather thongs, a crupper, breastplate, and a felt shabrack adorned with animal motifs.
 These were located in Pazyryk burials finds.
-These saddles, found in the Ukok Plateau, Siberia were dated to 500-400 BC.
+These saddles, found in the Ukok Plateau, Siberia, were dated to 500–400 BC.
 Iconographic evidence of a predecessor to the modern saddle has been found in the art of the ancient Armenians, Assyrians, and steppe nomads depicted on the Assyrian stone relief carvings from the time of Ashurnasirpal II.
 Some of the earliest saddle-like equipment were fringed cloths or pads used by Assyrian cavalry around 700 BC.
 These were held on with a girth or surcingle that included breast straps and cruppers.
 From the earliest depictions, saddles became status symbols.
 To show off an individual's wealth and status, embellishments were added to saddles, including elaborate sewing and leather work, precious metals such as gold, carvings of wood and horn, and other ornamentation.
 The Scythians also developed an early saddle that included padding and decorative embellishments.
 Though they had neither a solid tree nor stirrups, these early treeless saddles and pads provided protection and comfort to the rider, with a slight increase in security.
 The Sarmatians also used a padded treeless early saddle, possibly as early as the seventh century BC and ancient Greek artworks of Alexander the Great of Macedon depict a saddle cloth.
 The Greeks called the saddlecloth or pad, ephippium (ἐφίππιον or ἐφίππειον).